 BY PIPER KLEMM

-As someone who has very little interest in introspection, I am roughly mortified that our Editor Sissy Wickes insists on my inclusion in TPH’s 30 under 30.
+As someone who has very little interest in introspection, I am roughly mortified that Sissy Wickes insists on my inclusion in TPH’s 30 under 30.
 Last year,

 I suppose it was for interest.
 This year, because it is my last year of eligibility.
 To sit here and ‘noodle’ on life’s path and where I thought I would be and what is coming next are all foreign concepts to me.
 But, alas, I am game to try.
 Here is me, ‘saying yes’ and writing this piece…